Indore Metro

 The Indore Metro is a rapid transit system serving Indore, the largest city in the state of Madhya Pradesh, India.
 The Yellow Line is the only one currently in operation.
 The full line will consist of more than 34 km from Devi Ahilya Bai Holkar Terminal to Airport.
-The first phase of the project was completed and inaugurated on 31 May 2025 by PM Narendra Modi on 300th Birth anniversary of Maharani Ahilyabai Holkar.
+The first phase of the project was completed and inaugurated on 31 May 2025 by Prime Minister Narendra Modi on 300th Birth anniversary of Maharani Ahilyabai Holkar.

 Four other corridors (lines) covering a distance of 124 km have been proposed.
 The Yellow line project will cost approximately ₹12000 crore.
 The cost per km will be 182 crores and total cost is 15,000 crores.
 The metro system will be elevated, underground and at grade.

 Funding

 On 1 May 2019, the Asian Development Bank (ADB) gave in-principle approval to fund the Indore Metro project.
 The Union Government will stand as guarantor for the loan.